 “Some men are always seen in the streets with an umbrella under their arm.
 Such a foible may be permitted to such men as Mr. Southey and the Duke of Wellington: but in ordinary men it looks like affectation, and the monotony is exceedingly boring to the sight.”

-Yet, perhaps, the best piece of advice nineteenth century etiquette experts provided in relation to the umbrella was this tidbit: “A visit and an umbrella should always be returned.”
+Yet, perhaps, the best piece of advice provided in relation to umbrella etiquette by nineteenth century experts was this tidbit: “A visit and an umbrella should always be returned.”

 - “Umbrellas,” in The Odd Fellow, June 19, 1841, p.
 1.